 20 Ways a Sunburn Harms Your Overall Health

-After the redness fades, the real problems begin.
+After the redness fades and the peeling stops, the real problems begin.

 Indeed, sunburns can lead to some obvious damage, like peeling skin and, in extreme cases, melanoma, but did you know that they can also cause visual inflammation?
 Or pounds-at-a-time bloating?
 Or severe hives outbreaks?
 Yes, a sunburn is more than just an inconvenience—it's a serious health issue.
 To keep you aware, we've rounded up the twenty most insidious side effects.
-Read on, and see why you never want to forget the SPF50 again.
-And to make sure you're lathering it as effectively as you can, brush up on these 15 Hacks to Apply Your Sunscreen More Easily.
+Read on to see why you never want to forget the SPF50 again.
+And to learn how sunlight affects COVID-19, check out This Is How Long It Takes for the Sun to Kill Coronavirus, Scientists Say.

 When the skin gets sunburned, the body's supply of Langerhan cells is wiped out.
 These immune cells are the first line of defense against infections that infiltrate the skin; without them, our body is more vulnerable to illness.
 And it's not just the sunburnt area that's affected: Studies show that the immune response throughout the body is altered when the skin gets burnt.
-And for more ways to stay healthy as the mercury rises, check out the 15 Genius Ways to Outsmart Mosquitoes This Summer.
+And for one way to boost your line of defense against viruses like COVID-19, check out This One Surprising Thing Makes Your Immune System 50 Percent Stronger.

 If you suffer from Herpes simplex virus, sitting outside without sunscreen is a very bad idea.
 As the World Health Organization (WHO) reports, overexposure to sunlight weakens the immune system and in turn causes the virus to act up.
 One study found that when 38 patients with Herpes went outside without sunscreen, 27 developed cold sores; when they put sunscreen on, not a single one had a flair-up.
 You do the math.